Christinaw97/corryvreckan/src/modules/Prealignment/README.md

 * `nbins_global`: Parameter to allow setting how many bins are used for those correlation histograms.
 Default is 1000.
 This might need to be increased or decreased when you set the parameter `range_abs` to something very different from the default.
 * `fixed_planes`: Optional user-defined fixed planes in addition to reference plane.
 When `fixed_planes = detector_name`, the geometry of the selected detector will not be modified.
 * `time_range_abs`: Parameter to allow setting up the range in global coordinates in which residuals get plotted (ns, +- around 0).
 Default is `100ns`.
 This needs to be increased for large time offsets, where the time alignment might be out by more than 100ns and thus residual plots might be empty in the range +- 100.
+* `align_time`: Boolean determining whether the detectors should also be shifted in time for time pre-alignment.
+Defaults to `false`.

 ### Plots Created